ovishesh/Winter-of-Xamarin/README.md

 ![Banner](Preperation/Images/banner.png)

-# Projects Branch - Winter of Xamarin Events in New Zeland #
+# Winter of Xamarin Events in New Zeland #

 This guide will help you set up for the in-person events and will guide you through the basic installation of Visual Studio 2017 with all the tools and extentions neccessary for the event.